Authored by the expert who managed and guided the team behind the Croatia Property Pack

 What are buyer taxes in Croatia in 2026?

-As of early 2026, the main buyer tax on a property purchase in Croatia is either the 3% real estate transfer tax on the market value for resale properties or 25% VAT for new-build purchases from developers (usually included in the listed price), so on a 200,000 euro apartment (about 215,000 USD), you would pay around 6,000 euros (about 6,450 USD) in transfer tax if it is a resale property.
+As of early 2026, the main buyer tax on a residential property purchase in Croatia is 3% of the property's market value (the real estate transfer tax), so on a typical 200,000 euro apartment (roughly $215,000), you would pay about 6,000 euros (roughly $6,450) in transfer tax if it is a resale property.

-The individual tax components that make up the total buyer tax burden in Croatia are the 3% real estate transfer tax for resale properties (paid to the Tax Administration within 30 days of signing the contract) or the 25% VAT for new constructions (typically embedded in the developer's sale price), and there are no additional stamp duties or purchase taxes beyond these two.
+The two tax components that make up the buyer tax burden in Croatia are the 3% real estate transfer tax for resale (used) properties, paid to the Tax Administration within 30 days of signing the contract, and the 25% VAT for new-build purchases from developers, which is usually already included in the developer's sale price rather than added on top.

-Buyer tax rates in Croatia do not differ for foreigners versus locals, and there is no special surcharge for Americans or other non-EU buyers; however, the new annual property tax introduced in 2025 does distinguish between owner-occupied primary residences (which can be exempt) and other properties including second homes and investment properties.
+Buyer tax rates in Croatia do not differ between foreigners and locals, and there is no special surcharge for Americans or other non-EU buyers; however, the annual property tax introduced on January 1, 2025, does make a distinction between owner-occupied primary residences (which can be exempt) and second homes or investment properties (which are taxed at the municipality's set rate).

 If you want to go into more details, we also have a page detailing all the property taxes and fees in Croatia.